k8reindeer/airtable2convex/README.md

 This will modify your Convex database to create foreign keys to the Convex documents indicated by your linked fields in Airtable.

+### Cleanup

 You can now delete the fields named for the airtable IDs from your schema.
+You can also delete the "scripts/" folder and "convex/linkAirtableImports.ts".

 You can further modify your schema and run [migrations](https://stack.convex.dev/migrating-data-with-mutations)